webpack/webpack.js.org/content/guides/hmr-react.md

 [get started](/get-started).
 Feel free to review those sections before starting this guide.

-Open a terminal an enter these commands to begin this guide.
+Open a terminal an enter these commands:

 ```bash
 mkdir webpack-react-hmr && cd webpack-react-hmr